A comprehensive guide to the best food in Thailand.

 Food in Southern Thailand is the spiciest, and many dishes revolve around seafood.

 Despite these regional differences, you can still find all variations of sweet and spicy around the country.
+Fish sauce is used everywhere, as are the usual spices.

 There are also plenty of international communities in Thailand that infuse their own culture into the cuisine.